 Avionics technicians are specialists who repair and maintain a plane's electronic instruments, such as radio communication devices and equipment, radar systems, and navigation aids.
 As the use of digital technology increases, more time is spent maintaining computer systems.
 The ability to repair and maintain many avionics and flight instrument systems is granted through the Airframe rating, but other licenses or certifications may be needed as well.

 Designated airworthiness representatives (DARs) examine, inspect, and test aircraft for airworthiness.
 They issue airworthiness certificates, which aircraft must have to fly.
 There are two types of DARs: manufacturing DARs and maintenance DARs.

 Inspection authorized (IA) mechanics are mechanics who have both Airframe and Powerplant certification and may perform inspections on aircraft and return them to service.
 IA mechanics are able to do a wider variety of maintenance activities and alterations than any other type of maintenance personnel.
 They can do comprehensive annual inspections or return aircraft to service after a major repair.

 Repairmen certificate holders may or may not have the A&P certificate or other certificates.
 Repairmen certificates are issued by certified repair stations to aviation maintenance personnel, and the certificates allow them to do specific duties.
 Repairmen certificates are valid only while the mechanic works at the issuing repair center and are not transferable to other employers.

-Most mechanics and technicians work near major airports.
-Mechanics may work outside on the airfield, or in climate-controlled shops and hangars.
-Civilian mechanics employed by the U.S. Armed Forces work on military installations.
+Most of these mechanics and technicians work near major airports.
+They may work outside on the airfield, or in climate-controlled shops and hangars.
+Civilian aircraft and avionics equipment mechanics and technicians employed by the U.S. Armed Forces work on military installations.

 Get the education you need: Find schools for Aircraft and Avionics Equipment Mechanics and Technicians near you!